 NATIONAL DONALD DUCK DAY

-National Donald Duck Day is observed annually on June 9th.
-This day commemorates the birthday of the funny animal cartoon character, Donald Duck.
-Donald made his first screen debut on June 9, 1934, in The Wise Little Hen.
+National Donald Duck Day on June 9th each year commemorates the birthday of a funny animated cartoon character.
+Donald Duck made his first screen debut on June 9, 1934, in The Wise Little Hen.

-It was in Donald’s second appearance in Orphan’s Benefit that he was introduced to his comic friend, Mickey Mouse.
+During Donald’s second appearance in Orphan’s Benefit, he introduced his comic friend, Mickey Mouse.
 Donald’s girlfriend, Daisy Duck, along with his nephews, Huey, Dewey, and Louie, were introduced shortly after that.

 Use #DonaldDuckDay to post on social media.

 National Donald Duck Day was first proclaimed by L.A.
 Mayor Tom Bradley in 1984 on Donald’s 50th birthday.
 The world’s most famous duck gave the city a silver statue of himself as a gift in memory of the big day.
 He also toured the country leading up to the big Disney birthday party bash.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!